huynhcanh/huynhcanh/README.md

 <br />

-hi, i'm [Huỳnh Cảnh](https://www.facebook.com/profile.php?id=100017301409184), a backend web developer and a lecturer with 3 years of experience teaching programming recently.
+hi, i'm [Huỳnh Cảnh](https://www.facebook.com/profile.php?id=100017301409184), a backend Java web developer and a lecturer with 3 years of experience teaching programming recently.
 My passion for software lies with dreaming up ideas and turn it into a practical application.
 I take great care in the experience, architecture, and code quality of the things I build.